 God bless your parks and playgrounds and may you multiply!

 2. Your wardrobe has come to include so many yoga pants that you have started to categorize them.

 I actually have yoga pants that I think of as “dressy”.
-It has gotten that bad.

 3. You have learned the hard way that the best place to be is AT HOME.

 You make plans to meet your friend who just had a baby too at the mall and together you’ll be those hip moms with their coffees and strollers and cute babies.